 Improving cancer diagnosis rates in low-resource parts of the world depends in large part on the availability of affordable diagnostic tools.
 Our innovations in this area include a low-cost method of testing for chronic myeloid leukemia, a blood cancer, using a drop of blood on a paper card.
 Through a Fred Hutch partnership with the Max Foundation and Novartis, the manufacturer of the leading CML drug, called Gleevec, doctors in 80 low- and middle-income countries can mail the test kits to Fred Hutch in Seattle for processing and patients diagnosed with CML can receive access to Gleevec at no cost.

-Patients come from around the globe to receive first-rate cancer treatment at Fred Hutch and Seattle Cancer Care Alliance, the clinical care partnership that includes Fred Hutch, Seattle Children’s and UW Medicine.
-SCCA is consistently rated as one of the top cancer care centers in the country and continues to add faculty and treatment clinics.
-SCCA also has one of the most active clinical trial programs in the world, with more than 450 clinical trials available to our patients.
+Patients come from around the globe to receive first-rate cancer treatment at Fred Hutch and , Seattle Children’s.
+Fred Hutch is consistently rated as one of the top cancer care centers in the country and continues to add faculty and treatment clinics.
+We also has one of the most active clinical trial programs in the world, with more than 450 clinical trials available to our patients.

 The UCI-Fred Hutch Cancer Centre in Kampala can accommodate 20,000 outpatient visits per year and serves a five-country region.
 Our partnership with the Uganda Cancer Institute, the UCI-Hutchinson Collaboration, unites our expertise in leading large studies of cancer and infectious diseases with the UCI’s long history of achievement, including the first description of infection-related cancer and the first use of combination chemotherapy for cancer treatment.